akka/akka-http/docs/src/main/paradox/scala/http/common/marshalling.md

 ## Implicit Resolution

-The marshalling infrastructure of Akka HTTP relies on a type-class based approach, which means that `Marshaller` instances from a certain type `A` to a certain type `B` have to be available implicitly.
+The marshalling infrastructure of Akka HTTP relies on a type-class based approach, which means that @unidoc[Marshaller] instances from a certain type `A` to a certain type `B` have to be available implicitly.

-The implicits for most of the predefined marshallers in Akka HTTP are provided through the companion object of the `Marshaller` trait.
+The implicits for most of the predefined marshallers in Akka HTTP are provided through the companion object of the
+@unidoc[Marshaller] trait.
 This means that they are always available and never need to be explicitly imported.
 Additionally, you can simply "override" them by bringing your own custom version into local scope.

 @@@